AI Use Cases/Professional Services

 The system instantly retrieves

-Firms deploying intelligent document extraction typically recover 15-20% in utilization gains within 90 days by eliminating timesheet entry delays and surfacing previously untracked billable hours.
-Project write-offs decline meaningfully because real-time actuals tracking against SOW budgets catches scope creep early, and operations staff recover 6-8 hours weekly previously spent on manual data entry and reconciliation - capacity that redeploys to higher-value resource scheduling and client account management.
-Proposal turnaround accelerates 40-50% because the system instantly retrieves and structures historical project data from past SOWs and engagement records, cutting research time from 4-6 hours to 30-45 minutes.
-For a 50-person firm billing $300 per hour average, these gains compound to $180K-$240K in recovered utilization, $60K-$100K in avoided write-offs, and $40K-$60K in accelerated new business wins annually.
+The working target for a rollout like this is 3-5 percentage points of utilization recovered within 90 days by eliminating timesheet entry delays and surfacing previously untracked billable hours.
+Project write-offs decline because real-time actuals tracking against SOW budgets catches scope creep early, and operations staff recover 6-8 hours weekly previously spent on manual data entry and reconciliation - capacity that redeploys to higher-value resource scheduling and client account management.
+Proposal turnaround is targeted to accelerate 40-50% because the system instantly retrieves and structures historical project data from past SOWs and engagement records instead of leaving someone to dig through old files.
+Using a 50-person firm billing $300 an hour as the stated assumption, the model pencils these gains out to $180K-$240K in recovered utilization, $60K-$100K in avoided write-offs, and $40K-$60K in faster new business wins annually.

 Over 12 months post-deployment, ROI compounds as the AI model matures.
-Extraction accuracy climbs from 92% to 97%+ as the system learns your firm's document patterns and terminology.
+Extraction accuracy climbs as the system learns your firm's document patterns and terminology, so exception volume keeps falling.
 Operations staff capacity freed in months 1-3 scales to full project coordinator roles, supporting resource scheduling and client success workflows.
 Utilization gains compound as real-time project dashboards enable managing directors to make faster staffing decisions, reducing bench time.
-By month 12, realization rates improve 3-5 percentage points because margin risk is caught in-flight rather than discovered during billing, and proposal win rates accelerate as your firm responds 2-3 days faster to RFPs.
-Total 12-month ROI ranges 250-350% for most Professional Services firms.
+By month 12, the model targets a 3-5 point improvement in realization rates because margin risk is caught in-flight rather than discovered during billing, and proposal responses go out days faster.
+The exact multiple depends on your document volumes and billing rates - that is what the assessment scopes.

 Target Scope